You’ve just got your NUC of bees! It’s going to be a fun and exciting journey for you, whether you’re a new beekeeper or seasoned pro.

 Below, you’ll find information on caring for your new hive immediately after receiving it.

-If, at the end, you still have questions, feel free to check out our upcoming classes.
 They are extremely informative and a great opportunity to ask questions directly of a local beekeeper!

 Entrance Reducers or Robbing Screens